neocogent/gnome-thumbnailer-private-path/README.md

 The extra options are store in the same file as the usual thumbnailer config as a new section:

 [PrivateThumbs]

-Dirs=paths separated by semi-colons, default is /tmp/ (which apparently has no effect) Thumb= path to substitute png (by default a dummy 1 pixel image provided in privatethumbs.png)
+Dirs=paths separated by semi-colons, default is /tmp/ (which apparently has no effect)

+Thumb= path to substitute png (by default a dummy 1 pixel image provided by privatethumbs.png)

 If the thumb path has no "/" then it is considered local to the thumbnailer config file.